top of page

 Domestic Violence Awareness Month is in October

 We all need loving, safe connection.
 Yet for many individuals, instead of love and safety, they experience abuse—often behind closed doors and in silence.
-Domestic violence affects people in every community, including the Church.
+Domestic violence affects people in every community, including the church.
 Sadly, many victims feel trapped, afraid, and unsure where to turn for help.
 As followers of Christ, we cannot ignore the suffering of those who are oppressed.
 Jesus consistently cared for the vulnerable and called His people to do the same.

 Scripture is clear: abuse is never justified, violence is never acceptable, and domination is never God’s design for relationships.
 God’s heart is always for justice, protection, and the healing of those who have been harmed.
 We encourage churches and communities to take this issue seriously.
 We can all play a role by: